 Do you remember being sleepless as a child?
-No neither can I. Newborns sleep from 16-20 hours a day and by the time we’re four that decreases to 12 hours a day.
+No neither can I. Newborns generally sleep from 16-20 hours a day; by the time we’re four that decreases to 12 hours a day.
 From that point on, our sleep continues to decrease as we age.
-However it’s not true once we reach middle age we no longer need 8 hours a night.
+However it’s not true that once we reach middle age we no longer need 8 hours a night.

 Eight or more hours of sleep is optimal for our health and wellbeing.
 It’s well documented a lack of sleep can cause a cascade effect of health problems from diabetes, irritable mood, heart disease, high blood pressure, weight gain and lack of sex drive.
 Impaired judgement when driving or working and falling asleep at the wheel are also side effects of sleeplessness.